Treatments for central sleep apnea may include:

 Medications.
 Certain medications, such as acetazolamide (Diamox) or theophylline (Theo-24, Theochron, others), have been used to stimulate breathing in people with central sleep apnea.

-Doctors may prescribe medications to help your breathing as you sleep if you can't take positive airway pressure.
-Also, some doctors prescribe medications to prevent central sleep apnea in high altitude.
+These medications may be prescribed to help your breathing as you sleep if you can't tolerate positive airway pressure.
+These medications may also be used to prevent central sleep apnea in high altitude.